 Just before we start, let‘s explore the impact factor‘s history and definition so that we are clear and ready to move along the steps!

 So, what exactly is the impact factor in a more simple explanation?
-Also known as journal impact factor, it is a measured frequency which shows us how many times articles from a journal has been cited in a particular year.
+Also known as the journal impact factor, it is a measured frequency that shows us how many times articles from a journal have been cited in a particular year.
 This allows determining the rank and importance of the journal by calculating the number of times its articles have been cited.

 What about its history?
 While the idea itself was first mentioned all the way back in 1955, the impact factors started calculating from 1975 and were devised by the founder of the Institute of Scientific Information – Eugene Garfield.

 While It was created for the sole purpose of helping to select additional source journals by implementing a simple calculation: The impact factor of a journal is the number of citations, received in that year, of articles published in that journal during the two preceding years, divided by the total number of "citable items" published in that journal during the two preceding years.